-The Board Nominations and Remuneration Committee assesses the independence of Directors pursuant to the CG PD requirements annually and has determined that the current Board, Mr Norman Ka Cheung Ip, Mr Koh Poh Tiong, Ms Mimi Sze Ho, Y Bhg Datuk Kamaruddin bin Taib, Mdm Tan Fong Sang and Mr Lai Chin Tak, complies with the CG PD requirements on Board independence.
-With six out of seven Directors being independent, the Company's Board comprises a majority of Independent Directors.
+The Company's Board comprises a majority of Independent Directors.
+The Board Nominations and Remuneration Committee determines annually whether a Director is independent.
+Taking into consideration the definition of "independence" of a Directors under the CG PD, the Board Nominations and Remuneration Committee has determined that the Company's Independent Directors are currently Mr Norman Ka Cheung Ip, Mr Koh Poh Tiong, Ms Mimi Sze Ho, Y Bhg Datuk Kamaruddin bin Taib, Mdm Tan Fong Sang and Mr Lai Chin Tak.

-Mr Khor Hock Seng is the Executive Director as he is the Group Chief Executive Officer of GEH.
+Mr Khor Hock Seng is an Executive Director as he is the Group Chief Executive Officer of GEH.